NC3-LU/Diagnostic/documentation/userguide/README.md

 ![Recommendation Tab](img/UG_Diagnostic_027.PNG)

 Just below the first tab, you will find the current maturity level and the target level (First and second bar).
-If there is some statistics of the current domain and overall diagnoses, you can see them by choosing a statistic year and press the 'Ok' button.
+If there are some statistics of the current domain and overall diagnoses, you can see them by choosing a statistic year and press the 'Ok' button.